3rd Life Discovery – Doing Science Education Conference

 Learn more about the Scope and Objectives of the Conference.

 Who Should Attend

 Researchers and educators –high school through undergraduate – publishers, curriculum developers and all interested in organismal and environmental biology education are welcome to attend.
 Attendees from all disciplines seeking to connect educational approaches with the rich advances of Biology are also encouraged.
+Educators of informal educational programs such as nature centers and museums are also welcome.
 The LDC seeks to nurture communities of practice among scientists, educators and administrators to prepare the next generation for the dynamic advances in Biology.

 Questions?
 Please contact LDC@esa.org.